vtog/labGuides/source/env/er4.rst

 .. note:: AT&T assigns a /60 for home use.

+.. note:: Grayson Telecom Does NOT support IPv6.
+I did discover they have
+   ASN: AS20042 and 2607:5d80::/32 assigned.

 The following uses the CLI; SSH to ER4.

 #.
 Configure IPv6 for WAN int eth0.0 and eth1